 This is a fairly low down payment, considering that traditional bank loans may ask anywhere from 20% to 30%.

-Can be difficult to qualify for
+SBA loans can be difficult to qualify for.

 Although SBA loans can be easier to access than bank loans, you’ll still need to meet fairly high-level criteria to qualify.
 For most SBA loans, you’ll need at least a few years in business, strong annual revenue, and excellent personal credit.

 If you’re a newer business, SBA microloans may offer more flexible requirements.

 The SBA loan applicaiton process is lengthy.

 SBA loans require a document-heavy application that includes several SBA-specific forms, among other paperwork.
 Because many SBA lenders are banks, they don’t always offer online applications and you may have to visit a branch location to apply in-person.

 In addition, the underwriting and approval process is notoriously slow.
 It can take anywhere from 60 to 90 days.